 - Amit Panghal (Men's, 52kg)

 - Simranjit Kaur (Women's, 60kg)

 Fouaad Mirza is the first Indian equestrian to qualify for the Games in 20 years.
-He sealed his quota after topping the group in the individual event category at the South East Asia and Oceanic qualifiers in November 2019.
+He sealed his quota in eventing after topping the group in the individual event category at the South East Asia and Oceanic qualifiers in November 2019.

 Bhavani Devi became the first Indian fencer to qualify for the Olympics.
 The sabre fencer from Chennai booked her slot for Tokyo 2020 through the Adjusted Official Ranking (AOR) method at the Budapest Sabre World Cup, an Olympic qualifying event, in Hungary in March.

 India's participation in golf at Tokyo 2020 will feature Anirban Lahiri and Udayan Mane in the men's and Aditi Ashok and Diksha Dagar in the women's events.
 Both Udayan and Diksha made the cut as replacements and will be making their Olympic debut.